brandur/org/drafts/elegant-apis.md

 }
 ```

 Notice how these define individual HTTP endpoints: an access verb is specified in `method`, along with a URI in `href`.
-We've also tagged each link with some other metadata that tells us a little more about what it does and how we should describe it; this can be supremely useful for tasks like generating code and documentation from a schema.
+We've also tagged each link with some other metadata that tells us a little more about what it does and how we should describe it; this can be supremely useful for tasks like generating code and documentation.

 ### Request Schemas

 The links above are useful in that we now know a little bit about how to interact with an apps resource, but they don't tell us much beyond that.
-For example, how do we know what parameters should we send in while creating an app to ensure that the request is valid?
+For example, how do we know what parameters to send in while creating an app?

 Luckily, hyper-schema also allows us to nest schemas to describe just that.
-Let's leverage references once again, and define a create app link that requires a valid app object to be send in along with a request:
+Let's leverage references once again, and define a create app link that requires a valid app object to be sent in along with a request:

 ```
 {